-The annual financial statements have been prepared on the basis of accounting policies applicable to a going concern.
+The Directors have made an assessment and the annual financial statements have been prepared on the basis of accounting policies applicable to a going concern.
 This basis presumes that the Company will continue to receive the support of its immediate holding company and that the realisation of assets and settlement of liabilities will occur in the ordinary course of business.